 Home > Health Library > Tonsillectomy

-A tonsillectomy is the surgical removal of
+A tonsillectomy is surgery to remove the tonsils.
+The

 adenoids may or may not be removed at the same time.

 This topic is about surgery to remove the tonsils, not the adenoids.

 general anesthetic is always used.
 It makes the child sleep during the surgery.
 Adults may need only a

 Tonsillectomy is often done as an outpatient